RubixML/ML/README.md

 ```

 ### Numeric String Converter
-Convert all numeric strings into their floating point counterparts.
+Convert all numeric strings into their integer and floating point countertypes.
 Useful for when extracting from a source that only recognizes data as string types.

 ##### Categorical